Slain North Carolina college student confronted gunman, saved lives

 He added that police believe Terrell acted alone.

-Terrell was due to make an initial court appearance on Thursday afternoon, a spokeswoman for the Mecklenburg County district attorney said.
-First-degree murder in North Carolina carries a mandatory minimum sentence of life in prison without parole, and a conviction would make him eligible for the death penalty, the spokeswoman, Meghan McDonald said.
+Terrell was due to make an initial court appearance on Thursday, a spokeswoman for the local prosecutor said.
+First-degree murder in North Carolina carries a mandatory minimum sentence of life in prison without parole, and a conviction would make Terrell eligible for the death penalty, the spokeswoman, Meghan McDonald said.

-All four of the wounded students are expected to recover, and Houpt is due to graduate this month, university Chancellor Phil Dubois said. [nL1N22D0R7]
+All four of the wounded students are expected to recover, and Houpt is due to graduate this month, university Chancellor Phil Dubois said.

-Campus commencement ceremonies will go on as scheduled next week, he said.

-Final exams have been postponed, and the school will consider allowing professors to cancel them, Dubois said.

-The shooting started in a classroom at about 5:40 p.m. on Tuesday, police said.
-Tristan Field, a student who witnessed the shooting, told CBS News as many as 50 classmates tried to flee through two doors.
+The shooting started in a classroom at about 5:40 p.m. on Tuesday, the last day of classes, police said.
+Tristan Field, a student who witnessed the violence, told CBS News as many as 50 classmates tried to flee through two doors.

 “A chair fell in front of the door, so people were tripping over that, like, trying to climb over it,” he said.
 “Some people fell down.
 It was like water through a funnel but wasn’t fast enough.”